-While it may not feel like it, technology has made it much easier to connect with casting directors and companies.
+While it may not feel like it, technology has made it much easier to connect with casting directors and companies across L.A.
 Whether they’re posting casting notices, advice for actors, or even just hot takes about what they’re currently watching, these CDs are totally changing the game via Twitter.
 And hey, there’s no harm in liking their tweet about their cat to get your name in their notification box!
-So to get started, here are nine casting directors and companies in Los Angeles city you should be following on Twitter.
+Below are nine casting directors and companies in Los Angeles you should be following on Twitter.

 If you want to get cast in commercials, you have to check out Danielle Eskinazi’s Twitter.
 While casting commercials for some of the largest brands out there (think Nike, Toyota, Bud Light, and McDonald’s, to name a few), she also gives great advice to actors on her Twitter nearly every day.

 Not only does she cast hits like “Stranger Things,” “Magic Mike,” and “The Martian,” Carmen Cuba cast spells…on Twitter.
 Cuba tweets about some of the hottest TV shows and frequently posts opportunities for queer artists and artists of color, making her a must-follow on the platform.

 More than most networks, ABC Casting is incredibly active on Twitter, posting casting news about their shows and workshops and contests for burgeoning actors and writers to join.
 Follow them for opportunities to become involved with ABC.

 This casting director casts a superhuman amount, namely for “The Flash,” “Arrow,” “Supergirl,” and teen hits like “Riverdale,” “You,” and “The Chilling Adventures of Sabrina.”
 Follow him on Twitter for the latest casting news about his projects.

 The former VP of casting at HBO has cast over 150 projects and has now founded Audition Polish, a membership-based audition coaching program.
 She posts audition advice nearly every day, in addition to live and web classes.